 What is the MedallionClass?

 Not to be confused with a class of ships, Princess offers MedallionClass cruise vacations through its wearable technology called an Ocean Medallion.
-This device, which resembles a watch or a bracelet, serves as your onboard keycard.
+This device, which can be worn on a bracelet or as a necklace pendant, serves as your onboard keycard.
 It also provides the ability to expedite boarding, customize your service preferences, locate family members, or have food and drinks delivered to you anywhere on the ship.

 Who owns Princess Cruises’ ships?